JulianNeuberger/re-study-caise/README.md

-# Anonymous Relation Extraction Comparative Study
+# Study on Joint Entity and Relation Extraction

 ![Results for a suite of relation extraction methods run on a selection of datasets.](figures/catplot-combined.png)